google/santa/Docs/details/mode.md

 ##### Monitor mode

 The default mode.
-Running Santa in Monitor Mode will stop all binaries matching blacklist rules, but will not stop unknown binaries from running.
+Running Santa in Monitor Mode will stop any binaries matching blacklist rules, but will not stop unknown binaries from running.
 This is a flexible state, allowing virtually zero user interruption but still gives protection against known blacklisted binaries.
 In addition execution events that would have been blocked in Lockdown mode are generated and can be collected and analyzed by a sync server.

 ##### Lockdown mode